Izzat-Kawadri/RollerMadness-Angry-Birds-Edition/README.md

 # RollerMadness - Angry Birds Edition

-Welcome to **RollerMadness - Angry Birds Edition**, a 3D game developed in Unity3D as part of my journey into game development.
+Welcome to RollerMadness - Angry Birds Edition, a 3D game developed in Unity3D as part of my journey into game development.
 This project serves as my first major training assignment and demonstrates the skills I have learned in Unity and game development.

 In this game, the player takes control of a rolling ball, navigating through levels while collecting coins and avoiding Angry Birds-style characters.
 Collect the required amount of coins to advance to the next level—while ensuring you evade the angry birds chasing you!